All docs

 • Table-level run settings

 Note: Cell value data is not versioned.
-Table Versioning preserves your table's structure and configuration — not the actual data within rows.
-If row-level data has been overwritten or deleted, it cannot be recovered through versioning.
+Table Versioning preserves your table’s structure and configuration—not the actual data within rows.
+If row-level data is overwritten or deleted, it cannot be recovered through versioning.

 Viewing your version history